akinferno/LazyBuffer/README.md

 Enter the Sovol SV08 Max buffer.
 Not only was it loud and obnoxious, but it wasn't efficient.
 There were 3 sensors and they weren't being used effectively.
 So I spent weeks making the LazyBuffer macros, after being told it couldn't be done._

 # Bug Chase
+**v0.27**
+* Corrected a naming issue with Buffer Position Reset.
+I renamed the delayed gcode and didn't rename the call to the delayed gcode.
+Resulting in the printer getting stuck when paused.

+**v0.26**
+* Realized quite a bit of my code got messed up in v0.25.
+I think either the autofill messed things up, or my request for AI to add comments changed more than comments.
+I went through and the macros line by line to restore functionality.
+A lot broke on v0.25, but I think most of the issues are resolved with v0.26.

 **v0.25**
 * Attempted to correct the PAUSE issue.
 It seemed to be built into the Sovol PAUSE macro.
 I disable the filament sensorused by the Sovol macros to prevent automated actions.
 Should not affect new LazyBuffer macros.
 * 0.24 'fixes' have not  been tested.